ToposInstitute/RelationalThinking-Book/chp2-dwd.md

   name: julia-1.10
 ---

-# Chapter 2: A Dynamical Systems Detour with Kiki and Bouba
+# Chapter 2: Dynamical Systems with Kiki and Bouba

 ## 2.1 Introduction